robvandenbrink/CVEScan/README.md

 I typicaly do not include MS Windows of any version or MS Office, as those should be taken care of - you need to go to a lot of effort to turn off all the update mechanisms for these, and you deserve what you get if so (sorry).

 However, SQL, Exchange, SCCM and so are on definitely good to include, as well as Oracle, Adobe or any other applications or infrastructure.
-Typically I break customer invntories into:
+Typically I break customer inventories into multiple "scopes":
 - hosts on internet perimeters (or other clear trust boundaries)
 - hosts on Server subnets
 - hosts on workstation subnets